MrMicrowaveOven/zadt/README.md

 # zadt

-Zagorski ADT is a collection of data types that are not included in the standard Ruby library.
+Zagorski ADT is a collection of abstract data types that are not included in the standard Ruby library.

 ## Installation